zupta/slate/source/includes/_expected_date_of_delivery.md

 Parameter | Type | Description
 --------- | ---- | -----------
-cp_id | integer | clickpost courier company id
+cp_id | integer | courier partner id

+List of courier partners is present at:
+<a href="http://track.clickpost.in/courier_partner" target="_blank">http://track.clickpost.in/courier_partner</a>

 ###Response explanation:

 Response object has two parts:

 1. meta: stores information about the API, success or failure
-    + success: true/false, tells whether the order was created or not
+    + success: true/false, tells whether the request was processed successfully by Clickpost
-    + message: SUCCESS in case request was successfully processed by clickpost, else returns error message.
+    + message: SUCCESS in case request was successfully processed by Clickpost, else returns error message.
     + status:
         1. 200 if the request is processed successfully,
         2. 400 if there is a bad request encountered: errors will be present in “message”
 2. result:
-    + predicted_sla_min: minimum predicted sla a shipment can take between the pin codes given
+    + predicted_sla_min: minimum sla in days predicted by Clickpost between the given pin codes
-    + predicted_sla_max: maximum predicted sla a shipment can take between the pin codes given
+    + predicted_sla_max: maximum sla in days predicted by Clickpost between the given pin codes
-    + min_sla_cp_id: courier company id for the smallest range of sla for shipment can take between the pin codes given
+    + min_sla_cp_id: courier partner id corresponding to the smallest sla of shipment between the pin codes given
-    + all_map: conatins min, max values for all posible courier comapnies
+    + all_map: contains [min, max] values for all courier partners serviced by Clickpost

 <aside class="warning">